mattj3/mac_alert/README.md

 # macAlert
-Simple script to produce a macOS alert if a provided url does not give a 200 response.
+Simple script to produce a macOS alert (banner) if a provided url does not give a 200 response.
 Pair with crontab to automate checks.

 ## References